Shorssaud/ExampleGamesSpine/UnrealGame/Documentation/UnrealQuickStart.md

 1. Copy the extracted plugin folder into the "Plugins" folder of your Unreal Version.

-### 5. Restarting the Unreal Editor
+### 5. Open Unreal Editor

-Open the Unreal Editor to allow Unreal Engine to detect and load the new plugin.
+Open the Unreal Editor with the project where you want to use the plugin.

 ### 6. Activating the Plugin in the Unreal Editor